bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 # Discussion {#sec:discussion}

-In the present study, we aimed to identify the brain networks whose activity patterns differentiate between representations of multiple motor sequences during their execution in different phases of learning (consolidated vs. newly trained).
+In the present study, we aimed to identify the brain networks whose activity patterns differentiate between representations of multiple motor sequences during their execution in different phases of learning (newly learned vs consolidated).
-Using an MVPA approach, we considered that locally stable patterns of activity could be used as proxy for the specialization of neuronal circuits supporting of the efficient sequential motor memory retrieval and expression.
+Using an MVPA approach, we considered that locally stable patterns of activity could be used as proxy for the specialization of neuronal circuits supportive of the efficient sequential motor memory retrieval and expression.
-To investigate the differential pattern strength, we computed novel unbiased multivariate distance and applied robust permutation-based statistics with adaptive cluster correction.
+To investigate the differential pattern strength, we then computed novel unbiased multivariate distance and applied robust permutation-based statistics with adaptive cluster correction.

 ## A distributed representation of finger motor sequence